iobroker-community-adapters/ioBroker.drops-weather/README.md

 In this example you will find 6573 for Berlin.

+## Note for users of arm architecure (i.e. raspberry pi)

+This adapter tries to install the package 'chromium-browser' at linux / arm architecture.
+This is required as the standard installation of puppeteer does not provide a working headless browser on this architecture.
+If the installation fails, one might install any compatible browser and specify the path to the browser at the instance configuration.

 ## Credits

 This adapter would not have been possible without the great work of @inbux (https://github.com/inbux), who created pre V1.x.x releases of this adapter.